vdw/Tabslet/README.md

 # Tabslet

-Yet another jQuery plugin for tabs
+Yet another jQuery plugin for tabs with some extra features

 [For more information and demostration][1]